cyberglot/wenkokke.github.io/drafts/2020-09-24-an-introduction-to-session-types.md

 \end{array}
 $$

 Whew, so far so good!
 The $\mathbf{new}$ and $\mathbf{spawn}$ have done their jobs, and created a channel and a parallel composition!
 We’re right down to Ada and Briar now!
 Things are about to get messy!
+(We’ll sometimes write $\downarrow_n$ when we’re doing multiple steps at a time, either because Ada and Briar are computing things in parallel, or because I didn’t feel like writing the whole thing out.)

 $$
 \begin{array}{c}